thomas-zahner/website/content/posts/atlassian-experience.md

 Nevertheless, Atlassian tried to push their cloud products quite agressively.
 In a clever move, they announced the end-of-life of their "server" products but kept selling the "data centre" solution.
-From a technical standpoint those two palatforms are identical.
+From a technical standpoint those two platforms are identical.
 The only difference is the ability to run multiple nodes redundantly.
 From a customer's perspective the main difference is the pricing.

 While you could get the Confluence server product for 10 users with a one-time payment of 10$,